Amoursol/dynamoPython/README.md

 All python scripts should work with appropriate information passed into the input ports.

 ## CONTRIBUTION:
-All scripts should be heavily **Annotated** as the itention of this resource is to educate.
+All scripts should be heavily **Annotated** as the intention of this resource is to educate.

 If you wish to contribute, please follow the syntax below: